0ME9A/password_x/README.md

-# Password Generator
+# Password Generator Chrome/Edge Extension

-Welcome to the Password Generator!
-It's a user-friendly, React-based web application designed to create robust and secure passwords with ease.
+Welcome to the Password Generator Chrome/Edge Extension!
+It brings the user-friendly, React-based password generation capabilities of our web application directly to your browser.

 ## Features